MicrosoftDocs/power-automate-docs/articles/process-mining-visualize.md

   - **Case count**: The number of process instances in which an activity/transition occurred.

-  - **Maximum occurence in case**: The maximum number of times an activity/transition is repeated in one process instance.
+  - **Maximum occurrence in case**: The maximum number of times an activity/transition is repeated in one process instance.

 - **Performance** layer